shieldfy/remote-startup-handbook-covid19/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome.
-You can open Issue first to have your suggestion discussed before you actually create a PR.
+You can open Issue first to have your suggestion discussed before you create a PR.

 ## 🙏 Stay Home, Stay Safe